by Ovidiu Brazdau

 ‘Through samyama on the shining, effulgent light, one gains knowledge of the small and subtle, the hidden and veiled, and the remote’.

 bhavana-jnanam surye sanyamat

-For a nice overview of mathematical and physics’ infinity, take a tour through PBS Infinity Series.
+3 For an overview of mathematical and physics’ infinity, take a tour through PBS Infinity Series: